marrus-sh/x_status_git/README.markdown

 ## I Am Computer, How Do I Get Status?

-Assume you are given a U·R·L to a status collection, like `/statuses`, `/YYYY-MM`, or `/topics/my_topic`.
+Assume you are given a U·R·L `resource_url` which you think points to some kind of Status.git resource.
+Start by resolving it as follows :—

-Make a `HEAD` request to this U·R·L.
+01. Make a `HEAD` request to `resource_url`.

-If there is a `Link` header with a `rel` of `meta` and a `type` of `application/ld+json`, make a `GET` request to that U·R·L instead.
+02. If there is a `Link` header with a `rel` of `meta` and a `type` of `application/ld+json`, set `resource_url` to the URL provided in that header and restart these steps from step 1.

-Otherwise, make a `GET` request to the U·R·L you were given.
+03. Make a `GET` request to `resource_url` and let `response` be the response.

+04. Set `document` as follows :—

+    01. If the `Content-Type` header of `response` has a type of `text` and subtype of `html`, let `document` be the result of processing the body of `response` into a D·O·M tree as an H·T·M·L document .
+        It is an error if this process fails.

+    02. If the `Content-Type` header of `response` has a type of `application` and a subtype which is `xml` or which ends in `+xml`, let `document` be the result of processing the body of `response` into a D·O·M tree as an X·M·L document .
+        It is an error if this process fails.

+    03. Otherwise, let `document` be null.

+05. If `document` is not null :—

+    01. If there is a `<link>` element in either the H·T·M·L namespace or the Atom namespace in `document` with a `rel` of `meta` and a `type` of `application/ld+json`, set `resource_url` to the `href` of that `<link>` element and restart these steps from step 1.
+        If multiple such elements exist, choose the first one.

+    02. Otherwise, it is an error.

+06. If the body of `response` is not a Json document, it is an error.

-Assuming the U·R·L you were given was valid, you will receive a Json‐L·D response with a `@type` which is either an `OrderedCollection` or an `OrderedCollectionPage`.
+Assuming the U·R·L you were given was valid, you will end this algorithm with a Json‐L·D response, and you can use the `@type` attribute to determine the response type.
+`@type` will be either a string or an array.

+ +  If the `@type` is or contains `Forum`, the resource is a collection of topics.

+ +  If the `@type` is or contains `Thread`, the resource is a collection of statuses.

-One of the following will be true :—
+The items in the collection may be determined through one of the following methods :—

- +  The response is an `OrderedCollectionPage`.
-    Its `items` will be an array of statuses, and the `prev` and `next` properties will give U·R·Ls for previous and next pages of statuses (if any exist).

- +  The response is an `OrderedCollection` with `first` and `current` properties.
-    These properies give the U·R·Ls for the first and latest pages of statuses, which you can fetch and process as above.
+ +  If the `@type` is or contains `OrderedCollectionPage`, then its `items` will be an array of resources.
+    This is a partial collection, and the `prev` and `next` properties can be used to access further items from the parent collection (indicated by `partOf`).

+ +  If the `@type` is or contains `OrderedCollection`, and the resource has `first` and `current` properties, then the `items` property will not be present.
+    `first` and `current` can be accessed to provide `OrderedCollectionPage`s listing the items of the collection as above.

- +  Otherwise, the `items` property will be an array of every status in the collection.
+ +  Otherwise, the `items` property will contain every item in the collection.

- >  If you receive a `Collection` instead of an `OrderedCollection`,
- >    you are probably looking at a topics listing.
- >  You will need to choose a topic from the `items` and then fetch it
- >    to receive the list of statuses.

 Statuses themselves have the following properties :—

  +  **`@id`**:
     The identifier of the status.

+ +  **`@type`**:
+    The value `MicroblogPost`.

  +  **`created`** [`dcterms:created`]:
     The creation date for the status, as an `xsd:dateTime`.